marko-js/urql/README.md

 #### `requestPolicy`

-The cache policy to use with this query request.
+The cache policy to use with this mutation request.

 # Code of Conduct